rltianlab/rltianlab.github.io/README.md

-# New JD Gross lab website
+# New Tian lab at SUSTech website
-New website for the Gross Lab at UCSF - built on Jekyll for Github Pages and modeled off of the [Frost Lab](http://frostlab.org) and [Fraser Lab](http://fraserlab.com) websites.
+New website for the Tian Lab at SUSTech - built on Jekyll for Github Pages and modeled off of the [Frost Lab](http://frostlab.org) and [Fraser Lab](http://fraserlab.com) websites.

-Code developed by Benjamin Barad @benbarad.
-Modified by Jeff Mugridge @jeffmugridge.
+Code developed by Na Liu @liunanaliu.
+Modified by Ruilin Tian @tian-lab-sustech.
-# jdgrosslab.github.io
+# tianlabsustech.github.io